spraphul/blog/_posts/2019-06-10-3-Years-In-Kanpur.md

 It was 15th of May 2012 when after saying a bitter goodbye to my family who was in a small town Nichlaul, I left for Kanpur all alone with nothing in my hand but a bag having some clothes piled inside and of course an ATM card too.
 I arrived at Kanpur Central(CNB) at 11 in the night.
 I took an auto and reached Rawatpur Crossing where my friend Alok Mishra received me and then we walked off to his hostel.
-In the way, I saw a large shining building with brightening posters on it and then came to know that it was Rave Moti, a shopping mall and that was the first time I got introduced to that kind of world.
+On the way, I saw a large shining building with brightening posters on it and then came to know that it was Rave Moti, a shopping mall and that was the first time I got introduced to that kind of world.
 In fact, it was the first time I entered a hostel room whose owner was so weird that I couldn't handle him too far.
 Mishra Ji was from Nichlaul too and was there to prepare for the FAMOUS IIT JEE.
 I was really very confused about where to take